andy-byers/paw/README.md

 |1         |`= op=`                  |Assignment, operator assignment              |Right        |

 ## Roadmap
++ [ ] ensure mangling produces a unique name
++ [ ] prevent duplicate methods across compatible inherent impl blocks
++ [x] parameterize methods and associated functions on the type parameters of their containing impl blocks, as well as their own type parameters, then get rid of IrSignature::self member
++ [x] consider collecting generic bounds into predicate lists to be validated after the main unification routine
 + [ ] add check to make sure implemented trait methods are compatible with trait declarations
 + [ ] make sure to complain when generic params not mentioned on context of impl block. i.e. `impl<T> Trait<T> for Type {...}` is an error if `Type` has generic parameters.
-+ [ ] consider using `mut` to indicate mutability and make immutable the default for local variables
++ [ ] consider using `mut` to indicate mutability and make immutable the default for locals and arguments
 + [ ] consider implementing either RAII or "defer" for cleaning up resources
 + [ ] add overflow checks for `paw_Int` operations during constant folding and codegen